The Class Actions Law Review: Denmark

 Claimants who want to participate in the class action must register (i.e., opt in) with the court or the class action representative within a certain time frame.
 In this respect, the Danish rules are different from class actions known from the United States, as a class in the United States will normally consist of all potential class members unless they actively opt out of the class.

 Conversely, approval of a Danish class action does not exclude parties who do not want to participate in the class action from initiating separate legal actions.

 In addition to the opt-in class action, the court may, upon request from the class action representative, decide that the group action shall cover all members who have not opted out (the opt-out model).5 The opt-out model is subject to two conditions.
-First, the action must relate to claims whose small size makes it evident that they would not normally be expected to be processed in individual proceedings.
+First, the action must concern claims whose small size makes it evident that they would not normally be expected to be processed in individual proceedings.
 The preparatory remarks to the bill on the introduction of class actions state that this condition will usually only be met if the individual claim does not exceed 2,000 Danish kroner.
 Second, it must be assumed that the opt-in model will not be a beneficial way to handle the claims.
 In these extraordinary opt-out cases, only public authorities specifically authorised by law can be appointed as the class representative.
 Currently, only the Consumer Ombudsman has been authorised to act as a representative in opt-out class actions.
 An opt-out class action has not yet been filed or approved in Denmark.

 Cases against financial institutions involving claims for recovery of investment losses have often given rise to discussion as to whether the claims fulfil the criterion of being sufficiently uniform for the case to be tried as a class action.
 Although the decision on whether to approve the case as a class action depends on the specific circumstances of the case, the court is generally more likely to approve a case of this nature as a class action if: